victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 This approach works well for discrete problems with a finite number of outcomes.
 But what happens when we encounter infinity?

-## A Brief History of Probability and Its Theory

 Probability theory quickly ran into philosophical and mathematical challenges that spurred its development.
 Let's explore a famous paradox that shook the foundations of probability theory:

 The "St. Petersburg paradox," proposed by Nicolas Bernoulli in 1713, goes like this: